saagie/whyat-js/README.md

 ### Link clicked event helper
 If you want to track a link clicked event, you can use the helper function : ```linkClicked```
 This function take as parameters :
-- user: object which represent your user
+- user: an object to override the configuration user's informations
 - name: the name of the link
 - payload: an object to add contextual information (if your provide a name attribut, it will be replace by the value of the name attribute of this function)
 - uri: uri of the event's location, by default we use the document.location.href value

 ```
 let user = {id: '123456', firstName: 'John', lastName: 'Doe, ...};

 //Version with a link name
+track.linkClicked('My link name');

+//Version with an override version of the user data and link name
 track.linkClicked(user, 'My link name');

 //Version with a link name and contextual informations